By 10 min read Last Updated: 18. March 2025

 How does an electronic invoice work?

-Key benefits of electronic invoicing
+The main advantages of electronic invoicing

 Freelance with Factofly

-Why switch to electronic invoicing?
+Why switch to an electronic invoice?

-- Automatic integration - Electronic invoices can be easily integrated directly into your company's financial system.
+• Automatic integration – Electronic invoices can be easily integrated directly into your company's financial system.
 This eliminates the need for manual data entry and minimizes the risk of errors, saving you time and money.

-- Paperless office - With electronic invoicing, you no longer need to print and store physical paper invoices.
+• Paperless office – With electronic invoicing, you no longer need to print and store physical paper invoices.

-- Simple storage system - Electronic invoices can be easily stored and categorized electronically, making it quick to find and retrieve necessary documents when required.
+• Simple storage system – Electronic invoices can be easily stored and categorized electronically, making it quick to find and retrieve necessary documents when required.

-Overall, electronic invoicing allows you to free up valuable time, reduce workload and improve business efficiency, resulting in better financial management and more time to focus on your core business.
+Overall, electronic invoicing allows you to free up valuable time, reduce workload and improve business efficiency, resulting in better financial management and more time to focus on core business.

 How do you create an electronic invoice?